-The Advanced Carpentry Certificate of Achievement is designed to instruct students with hands-on building skills and provide participation in all phases of the construction process, including traditional and new building technologies such as high-performance building, sustainability, and advanced manufacturing of homes.
+The Carpentry program is designed to instruct students with hands-on building skills and provide participation in all phases of the construction process, including traditional and new building technologies such as high-performance building, sustainability, and advanced manufacturing of homes.
 Carpentry students build new houses and/or remodel existing homes.
-Carpentry students can apply for the Advanced Carpentry certificate or the Carpentry A.S degree as a portion of work experience needed when applying for a contractor's license or gain specific skills for home improvement.
+Carpentry students can apply for the Carpentry Certificate and/or the Carpentry A.S. degree as a portion of work experience needed when applying for a contractor's license or gain specific skills for home improvement.